atweiden/finn/doc/Syntax.md

 Alligator History
 ```

-Another possible use case of *Text-mode* Sectional Inlines is for a high
+Another possible use case of *Text-mode* Includes is for a high
 [whipitupitude] approach to literate programming:

 ```